ashutoshmjain/gita/src/thought.md

 A story works where a text book fails.

 A narrative replicates `Bramh`.
-The entirety of information in `Bramh` is held with in the interrelationships of manifested entities.
+The information in `Bramh` is held with in the interrelationships of manifested entities.
 A woman is someone's mother , a sister and a wife and hundreds of more relationships she has with animate and inanimate.
 In the physical world, our identity is determined by our relationships - the place of birth, the institute , where we work  - each tiny piece of information held with in these relationships determines our identity.
+In a way we are connected with every single atom of the universe but those in our backyard are closer to us - just like gravity, our consciousness bubble is effective locally.

 While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters.
 It invites us to recreate those characters as virtual entities in our minds to lock the information in our virtual relationships with them.
-In essence, a good narrative is virtual expansion of `Bramh`
+In essence, a good narrative is virtual expansion of `Bramh`.
+Since these characters are virtual, a narrative has no limitation of physical distance.
+As we cross the hurdle of distance, time loses it's meaning - we can travel back in narratives to the beginning of the universe some thirteen billion years ago, and we can imagine the eventual demise of the universe into a super-massive black-hole assuming AGI will be benign to us !
+Social media is a complex narrative being written by millions of us together.
+It can overpower our minds such that there is no bandwidth left for the real - the plants in our backyard !

 No wonder a narrative is only as good as the characters it builds and how many of them. `Mahabharata` - being history - developed thousands of characters to hold the information in a mesh of smaller stories.
 This idea percolated quickly beyond races, geographies and cultures.
 Narratives would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to strive in a skills oriented metaverse we know as the world of humans.
-This world is lot different from that of animals - even a huge step-up from our speech only ancestors.
+This hybrid world was lot different from that of animals - a huge step-up from speech only ancestors too!
+The complexity grew as the narratives become modular.
+Someone may believe in Bible but also practice medicine while being interested in baseball.
+The granularity and combinations were always a flux.
+The most fundamental modules were called memes - something that sticks into every other narrative  - for example "Honesty is the best policy" is a shade that that is in pretty much all colors of narratives.

-Such diversity of skills and such expertise needed as a prerequisite a foolproof value exchange mechanism.  `Bhagvad Gita` described that model in its simplest form - based on `Vikarma` - the proof of work.
+`Bhagvad Gita` described the core module - a foundational part of every narrative to come after  - the idea of value exchange - based on `Vikarma` - the proof of work.

 <div style="padding-left:40px;font-size:0.9em;">